 - greeting cards sold separately, which have a readable coded price on the back of the card;

-- merchandise consumers orders as a gift and the recipient receives it directly.
+- merchandise consumers order as a gift, and the recipient receives it directly.

 Price Scanner Refund Process

-If you notify the clerk that there was an overcharge for an item before you pay for it, and the clerk corrects the overcharge, you are not due a bonus.
-The transaction must be complete, and you must have a receipt evidencing the overcharge before you can request the bonus.
+If you notify the clerk of an overcharge before you pay for it, and the clerk corrects the overcharge, you are not due a bonus.
+The transaction must be complete, and you must have a receipt evidencing the overcharge before requesting the bonus.

 Complaints regarding a price scanner error overcharge by a Michigan store should be sent to the Department of Agriculture & Rural Development, Weights & Measures Section in the E.C.
 Heffron Laboratory, by calling 517-655-8202 or in writing addressed to 940 Venture Lane, Williamston, MI 48895. or

-For more information on insurance and fraud affecting Michigan residents, click the post on Michigan Insurance Fraud Authority.
+For more information on insurance and fraud affecting Michigan residents, click the Michigan Insurance Fraud Authority post.